 Changes in authorship

 Changes in authorship after the submission of the paper to Food Technology and Biotechnology can be justified only by the additional work required during the revision.
 It is not possible after the acceptance of the manuscript for publication.
-The change in authorship should be indicated in the cover letter and in the reply to the reviewers, and should be accepted by all authors.
+The change in authorship needs to be stated in the cover letter and in the reply to the reviewers, and needs to be accepted and signed by all authors.
+Change in the order of authors also needs to be stated in the cover letter.
 All authors should also agree to the change in the order of authors.
+The change of the order of authors is not possible after the acceptance of manuscript for publication.
 The corresponding author is responsible for all the changes in the revised version of the paper, including the change in authorship or orders of authors, and should verify it with his/her signature.

 Correction of data